Maiahy/South-Atlantic-DOM-dataset/1_Data_preprocessing/README.md

 Data preprocessing was performed in two independent steps:

-1. **Full MS data preprocessing**, performed locally on a workstation.
+1. **Full-scan data preprocessing**, performed locally on a workstation.
 2. **Data-dependent acquisition (DDA) data preprocessing**, performed on a high-performance computing cluster using SLURM.

 The scripts provided in this folder are reproducible but require the preparation of the raw data and metadata folders as indicated in each script.